Unnale Unnale

 The film revolves around the aftermath of a relationship between a careless man and a serious woman.
 Despite being in a relationship, the latter walks out on the former due to his antics with other women.
 However, the man changes his ways and on a business trip to Melbourne, he encounters another woman.
 This other woman's boss turns out to be the man's former lover.
 The events that follow and who the man eventually gets together with form the crux of the story.
+The Telugu dubbed version was titled Neevalle Neevalle and released simultaneously with the Tamil version.